-A comparison of GHG
+A comparison of GHG emissions from various sources.
+From the report |

 The US Congressional Research Service has recently released a study on the carbon emissions of oil sands imports relative to other sources.
 It's basically a literature review of oil sand emission estimates done by various groups.